mattx86/btc-bch-proxy/README.md

 - If the configured difficulty is lower than or equal to the pool's, the pool's difficulty is used
 - This prevents rejected shares due to low difficulty

+**Note:** Forcing a higher difficulty will cause the pool to report a lower hashrate for the worker.
+This is because the pool calculates hashrate based on its own difficulty setting, not the override.
+Your actual hashrate and earnings are unaffected.

-**Use case:** Force higher difficulty for powerful miners to reduce share submission frequency without changing pool settings.
+**Use case:** Force higher difficulty for powerful miners to reduce share submission frequency and duplicate share rejections without changing pool settings.

 ## Statistics